10DLC Campaign Registration

 Disclaimer:

 10DLC campaigns are a mandatory industry-wide requirement established by mobile carriers to regulate business messaging and protect consumers from spam and fraudulent messages.
 These regulations are not unique to Talkroute; they apply to any business that uses 10-digit phone numbers to send text messages to customers.
-These changes will be enforced as soon as September 30, 2024.

 There are no use cases that are exempt from these regulations.
-This includes marketing and non-marketing messages, appointment reminders, and conversational messaging.

 Intro